-- An active market for the Company's shares may not be sustained. - The market price of the Company's shares may fluctuate widely in response to various factors and the market price of the shares may be adversely affected by such factors.
-Future sales of substantial amounts of the

-Company's shares, or the perception that such sales could occur, could adversely affect the market value of the Company's shares.
+- Any future capital increases by the Company could have a negative impact on the price of the Shares and could dilute the interests of existing shareholders. - The Company may in the future increase its share capital against cash or contributions in kind to finance any future acquisition or other investment or to strengthen its balance sheet.
+The Company may also issue subscription rights that are exercisable for new shares, or raise capital through public or private offerings of convertible debt or equity securities, or rights to acquire these securities.
+In connection with such transactions, the Company may, subject to certain conditions, limit or dis-apply preferential subscription rights of existing shareholders otherwise applicable to capital increases through contributions in cash.
+In addition, preferential subscription rights do not apply to capital increases through contributions in kind. - An active market for the Shares on the regulated market of Brussels may not be sustained. - The market price of the Shares on the regulated market of Brussels may fluctuate widely in response to various factors and the market price of the Shares may be adversely affected by such factors.
+Future sales of substantial numbers of the Shares, or the perception that such sales could occur, could also adversely affect the market value of the Shares. - The Company will likely not be in a position to pay dividends in the near future and intends to retain all earnings.

-- The Company will likely not be in a position to pay dividends in the near future and intends to retain all earnings. - Certain significant shareholders of the Company may have different interests from the Company and may be able to control the Company, including the outcome of shareholder votes. - Any future capital increases by the Company could have a negative impact on the price of the Company's shares and could dilute the interests of existing shareholders.
+• Certain significant shareholders of the Company may have different interests than the Company and may be able to control the Company, including the outcome of shareholder votes.